any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 }
 ```

 The first style feature query is a custom property with no value.
 This query type returns true when the computed value for the custom property value is different from the `initial-value` for that property.
 In this case, it will be true when the value of `--theme` is any value other than any syntax equivalent value of `red` (such as `#ff0000`).
 When true, the {{htmlelement("output")}} will have a 5px dotted outline.
 The outline color is the current value of `--theme`.
-The default text {{cssxref("color")}} is grey.
+The default text `color` is grey.

 ```css
 @container style(--theme) {